kaifsiddiquei/GITBOOK/for-projects-developers/customizing-your-experience.md

 # Customizing Your Experience

-DEXGO offers extensive customization options that allow projects and developers to create unique, branded experiences that align with their vision and community needs.
+DecNect offers extensive customization options that allow projects and developers to create unique, branded experiences that align with their vision and community needs.
 From visual branding to functional customization, our platform provides the flexibility to build exactly what you need.

 ## Visual Customization